-Members' and employers' normal contributions are received in respect of active members in accordance with the Schedule of Contributions of the Fund and the Trust Deed and Rules.
+In previous years, members' and employers' normal contributions have been received in respect of active members in accordance with the Schedule of Contributions of the Fund and the Trust Deed and Rules.
 The Fund closed to future defined benefit accrual on 31 March 2016 and to future money purchase accrual on 31 March 2018.
-During the scheme year, £156,559 of normal contributions were received into the Money Purchase Section relating to the previous scheme year.
-No normal contributions were however, due for active members accruing benefits on either a defined benefit or a money purchase basis during the year to 31 March 2019.
+No normal contributions were therefore due or received into the Fund during the year to 31 March 2020.